Everest Base Camp Trek Guide

 How much Everest Base Camp Trek Guide Tour cost?

-This trek is available now on USD 1,250 per person is standard trek price on double occupancy basis.
+Hike to Everest base camp is available now on USD 1,250 per person is standard trek price on double occupancy basis.
 But the trip price will vary according to group size.
 For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and Tourist standard accommodation with attached bathroom while on a trek on possible places.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.

 - Kathmandu international airport picks up on your arrival in TIA by private vehicles.